Updated May 30, 2023

-The Formula of CHAR function involves only one argument, i.e. number
+The Formula of the CHAR function involves only one argument, i.e., the number

 Number: It is the integer number ranging from 1 to 255.

-This argument can be given cell reference as well as direct supply to the argument.
-Since we only need to supply numbers as an argument, we need not specify the number and double-quotes.
+This argument can be given cell reference and direct supply to the argument.
+Since we only need to supply numbers as an argument, we need not specify the number and double quotes.

 How to Use CHAR Function in Excel?

 This CHAR is very simple and easy to use.
 Let us now see how to use the CHAR Function in Excel with the help of some examples.

 Firstly, we need to look into which number specifies which character.
 The below list tells the associated character for each number.

 CHAR number 1 unleashes nothing, i.e., empty cell but only for the outset.
 There is always a character in it.
 You can use the LEN formula to check.

 Assume you are working in a college as an assistant.
 You have a list of all the students and must post the attendance report to their respective homes.
 You have addressed three different columns, and you need to merge those 3 into 1 column and insert line breakers after every column.